 for loops to repeat some code for the desired number of times.
 In cases for which the number of iterations cannot be known beforehand, a

-while loop provides a general way to repeatedly execute some code.
+while loop provides a general way for repeatedly executing some code.

 while loops here, and only briefly touch upon the base R